a

 Academic Scholarships

-Academic Scholarships on entry at First form (11+) and Third form (13+) are assessed by an overall performance in the Entrance tests, i.e. the English, Maths and Non-Verbal Reasoning (NVR) papers.
+Academic Scholarships on entry at First form (11+), Third form (13+) and Sixth Form (16+) are assessed by overall performance in our entrance assessments.
 School references are also obtained from the feeder school.
 The top performing students will be invited to an interview with the Head.
 This interview may involve a presentation by the student.

 Music Scholarships

 Music Scholarships are assessed by auditions and through practical assessments.
-The financial implications of a Music Scholarship will provide for individual lessons on one instrument, or voice.
+A Music Scholarship will provide students with individual lessons on one instrument, or voice.
 Any conditions pertaining to the award of this Scholarship are stated in the letter offering the Scholarship.
 A pre-audition is highly recommended.

 Sixth Form Music Scholarships are awarded during the Spring term of the Fifth form following recommendation, consultation, and practical assessment by the Director of Music along with an interview with the Head.
 A letter inviting all Fifth Form students wishing to be considered for a Music Scholarship is sent to Fifth Form parents and to external applicants for Sixth Form places.